 By focusing our efforts on only polar bears, we can dedicate our resources and knowledge to their individual welfare needs.
 We do not partake in captive breeding, rather we focus our efforts on increasing welfare standards and participating in conservation projects, which help us to gain a greater understanding of their species.
 To date, The Polar Bear Habitat has been involved in twelve studies in collaboration with universities and research organizations.

-The Polar Bear Habitat functions as a rescue and rehabilitation center for polar bears in need.
-Over the past 18 years we have provided sanctuary for nine polar bears, each of whom arrived with their own unique history, personality, and care requirements.
+The Polar Bear Habitat functions as a sanctuary for polar bears in need.
+Over the past 19 years we have provided a home for nine polar bears, each of whom arrived with their own unique history, personality, and care requirements.
 It is then our duty to rehabilitate these bears’ mental and physical welfare.
 We do this by providing them with a nutritionally complete diet, space and freedom to exhibit natural behaviors and positive reinforcement to build trusting bonds between each bear and their care team.

 We support the mental and physical needs of our bears through a range of behavioural and environmental enrichment activities.
 Each bear receives a positive reinforcement based behavioural training and veterinary care program, daily enrichment items and specialized diet, all designed to meet their individual needs and preferences.